 The Surprising Truth About Full-Time Travel

-Come on.
-Admit it.
+Come on, admit it.
 I bet you’ve dreamt about chucking it all and traveling full-time.
-And I bet those dreams were full of jaw-dropping experiences, sunshiny beaches, and endless smiles.
+Your dreams were probably packed with jaw-dropping adventures, golden beaches, and smiles that stretch for miles.
+Sounds perfect, doesn’t it?

-Like most things in life, the reality doesn’t always match the fantasy.
+But here’s the thing: reality doesn’t always match the fantasy.

 That’s right.
-We’ll tell you what happens between those jaw-dropping experiences and the lazy, hazy days of sunshine.
+We’ll tell you what happens in between those postcard-perfect moments and the sun-soaked days of relaxation.

 A Little Background

 We started traveling full-time in the spring of 2018.
-Since then, we have returned to the U.S. twice, for a total of nine weeks.
-The rest of the time has been spent in Europe, Latin America, Asia, and now, Africa.
-Our “traveling” included two years in Budapest during the pandemic.
+Since then, we’ve returned to the U.S. four times.
+The rest of our time has been spent in Europe, Latin America, Asia, and Africa.
+Our “traveling” even included a two-year stay in Budapest during the pandemic.

-We have enjoyed many of the tourist standards like climbing the Eiffel Tower, taking a balloon ride in Cappadocia, and exploring Machu Picchu.
+We’ve enjoyed many iconic experiences, like climbing the Eiffel Tower, soaring in a hot air balloon over Cappadocia, and exploring the ancient wonders of Machu Picchu.

-Both of us are happy with our decision to travel full-time and hope to continue for several more years.
-Even so, the truth is that “living the dream” isn’t always dreamy.
+Both of us are happy with our decision to travel full-time and hope to continue for many more years.
+That said, “living the dream” isn’t always as dreamy as it sounds.
 Here’s why.

 13 Truths